Pella sliding patio screen doors are hung from the top of the screen. This will provide years of easy operation.

 Architect Series® and Designer Series®

-Architect Series and Designer Series patio screen doors are spring-loaded and should close automatically after the closing motion is started.
+Architect Series and Designer Series sliding patio screen doors are spring-loaded and should close automatically after the closing motion is started.
 If yours doesn’t, make sure the spring is attached at the top.

 To keep the patio screen door from closing automatically, push the door to the fully open position.
 There is a friction catch that holds the door open.